ChQf/ChQf.github.io/_pages/about.md

 * Jul.
 2021, Award: I was awarded the Outstanding Academic Scholarship for Postgraduate, Fuzhou University.
 * Jul.
 2021, Acceptance: my new research manuscript (first author) was accepted by *CSEE Journal of Power & Energy Systems*.
 * Apr.
 2021, Acceptance: my new research manuscript (first author) was accepted by *International Journal of Electrical Power & Energy Systems*.
 * Mar.
-2021, **I received my M.Eng degree in Power System & Automation from Fuzhou University, China.**
+2021, **I received my M.Eng. degree in Power System & Automation from Fuzhou University, China.**
 * Mar.
 2021, Award: I was awarded the Outstanding Graduate of Fuzhou University.
 * Mar.
 2021, Acceptance: my new research manuscript (co-author) was accepted by *Electric Power Automation Equipment*.
 * Mar.
 2021, Acceptance: my new research manuscript (first author) was accepted by *International Transactions on Electrical Energy Systems*.